listen1217/Database/README.md

-Database System
+Database System ReadMe file:
+================
 by Xin Li
-================

 To compile the code in GNU/Linux or Mac, use command "make", the makefile is contained in the codes.

 The database contents in my local use TPC-H benchmark 10Mb version, the code can also run on 1Gb data.